ddavis-4/PersonalSite/log.md

 Big things to come.

 I did it, way easier than I thought.
-I think I am cooking now.
+I think I am cooking now. it was touch and go for a second there but the routing will no vanquish me.